sangeetha-1304/Mutual-Fund-Investment-Analysis-Using-Python/README.md

 ### A small number of simulations show higher or lower extreme values, reflecting real-world market volatility and risk.

 ### Visualizing the results makes it easier to compare risk vs return rather than relying on a single projected value.

+## 📌 Conclusions
+### Monte Carlo simulation is an effective method for forecasting investment performance and understanding possible future risks.

+### The project demonstrates how Python can be used for basic financial analysis and decision support.

+### Rather than predicting a single outcome, the simulation provides a range of possible portfolio values, which is more realistic for financial planning.

+### This analysis helps investors set better expectations about returns and understand potential fluctuations in the market.

+### Overall, the project shows a beginner-level yet practical application of Python in finance and data analysis.